FederatedAI/FedLCM/doc/OpenFL_Guide.md

 labels: "type: map, default:<nil>, the labels for the envoy will be a merge from this field and labels of the token"
 skipCommonPythonFiles: "type: bool, default: false, if true, the python shard descriptor files configured in the federation will not be used, and user will need to manually import the python files."
 enablePSP: "type: bool, default: false, if true, the deployd envoy pod will have PSP associated"
+lessPrivileged: "type: bool, default: false, if ture, all the components will be installed in one namespace.
+Make sure the namespace already exists and the kubeconfig has the permission to operate in this namespace"
 registryConfig:
   useRegistry: "type: bool, default false"
   registry: "type: string, default <empty string>, if set, the image will be <registry>/fedlcm-openfl:v0.1.0"